top of page

 Why can't I return unused medication, even when it has not been opened?

-Florida law clearly states that prescription drugs sold by a veterinary prescription drug retail establishment pursuant to a practitioner's order may not be returned into the retail establishment's inventory.
+Florida law clearly states that prescription drugs sold by a veterinary prescription drug retail establishment pursuant to a practitioner’s order may not be returned to the retail establishment’s inventory.
 The concept behind that is that retail pharmacies including her own practice cannot take back prescriptions because they cannot verify and validate that the identity, strength, quality, purity, or potency of the drug product is what is on the label and therefore the safety or effectiveness is in question.
-In addition, once the medication leaves with the patient the prescriber has no assurance that the product was stored properly which again could affect the identity, strength, quality, purity, or potency of the drug product.
-Click here to view the FDA web page regarding proper disposal of medications.
-Locally, Cypress Pharmacy participates in the "Dispose My Meds" program where you can drop off expired or unwanted prescription medications.
+In addition, once the medication leaves with the patient, the prescriber has no assurance that the product was stored properly which again could affect the identity, strength, quality, purity, or potency of the drug product.
+Click here to view the FDA web page regarding the proper disposal of medications.
+Locally, Cypress Pharmacy participates in the “Dispose My Meds” program where you can drop off expired or unwanted prescription medications.

 What else might be checked during my pet's wellness examination?